ChangeYourself0613/Ethereum-Slippage-Front-Running-Bot/README.md

-# WELCOME TO slippage snipping bot
+# WELCOME TO Ethereum slippage sniper bot

 ## How to start?